hcoco1/hcoco1-resume/src/content/blog/2024-03-13-audits-tool.md

 <a href="https://www.hcoco1.com/blog/2023-02-01-changing-careers" target="_blank">Since entering the IT world (one year ago)</a>, I have read many articles and blog posts about how coding can solve real-world problems.
 Writing code and building an app that helps others succeed in a role or achieve a goal should be gratifying.

 Some bloggers and influencers on LinkedIn and YouTube recommend using the phrase "I want to solve real-world problems through coding" in your resume or behavioral interviews.
 They say that using those expressions helps you get attention from recruiters.
-We must consider that if we want to get our first job!

 ### The Reality of Coding Solutions